manhtuan1112/NetCoreBootCamp_AngularAndReact/README.md

 6. Login to Admin page via link:   localhost:5000/admin
 7. Initial Account:  duongtuan1211@gmail.com  password: Admin@123

-Front End :
+Front End : <br>
-Open The React Project in "onlineshop_app" folder run npm install in the cmd run npm start
+1.Open The React Project in "onlineshop_app" folder <br>

-If you have any question please either chat or email me
+2.run npm install in the cmd <br>
+3.run npm start <br>

+Please Do not hesitate to contact to me if any issues occur

 Cheers,
 Duong Manh Tuan